abangfarhan/maze-sfml/README.md

 # Maze with SFML

-In this repo I share my implementation of making mazes with C++ and SFML as the graphic library.
+In this repo I share my implementation of making mazes with C++, with SFML (version 2.4.2) as the graphic library.
 In the maze, each cell is represented by a struct called `Node`, with basic property (`walls`) of telling what sides of that cell are "blocked".

 I will attempt to implement algorithms related to maze generation and maze solving.